На русском языке

 Gravitational pressure

 Suppose that there is a gravitational energy flux falling on some unit material area absorbing all the energy.
-The energy flux propagates at the speed ~ c_{g} and transfers the momentum density of the field
+Then the maximum possible gravitational pressure is:

 Since the gravitational energy flux passes through bodies with low absorption in them, to calculate the pressure it is necessary to take the difference between the incident and outgoing energy fluxes.